d-eisen/portfolio/content/worldwater.md

 I wanted to interview people who were currently involved with NGOs.
 A survey was completed by 16 participants who reported being involved with at least one nonprofit organization as a supporter or volunteer at some time in the last twelve months.

-In the survey I asked people to indicate the ways that they have been involved with organizations over the last three to six months.
-Those survey reported that the top activities that they perform with an organization are to give financially, volunteer their time, share on social media, and to promote a campaign.
+In the survey I asked people to indicate the particular ways that they have been involved with organizations over the last three to six months.
+Those survey reported that the top activities that they perform with an organization are: to **give financially**, **volunteer their time**, **share on social media**, and to **promote a campaign**.

 ![Chart NGO Involvement Vector](/worldwater/img/ChartNGOInvolvementV5.svg "Chart: NGO Involvement")